LeCoderCat/migrate-prime-to-dnac-inventory/README.md

 You can find the packages needed listed on the file requirement.txt

 ### Setting Up to Run the script
-Clone and Prep the Environment
-    Clone the code repo
+Clone and Prep the Environment: clone the code repo

     ```bash
     git clone https://github.com/LeCoderCat/prime-dnac-inventory.git
     cd prime-dnac-inventory